20810202Argumentation and Debate

 Assessment Strategies

-by writing persuastive speeches
+by writing persuasive speeches

 by writing critiques of classmate's performances